IBM/cloud-operators/docs/user-guide.md

 ```

 Similarly to services, the operator uses finalizers to remove the custom resource
 only after the service credentials are removed.
+When a binding is deleted, the corresponding secret is also deleted.

+In order to refresh credentials on a service, the user can simply delete and recreate a binding.